-- Expand the Sensory Room by knocking down the wall between Room 107 and 108, add padded flooring, paint, replace lighting.
+- Expanding the Sensory Room by knocking down the wall between Room 107 and 108, adding padded flooring, paint, and replacing lighting.

-- Replace glass in the front windows and apply film to keep the sun out.
+- Replacing glass in all the front windows and applying film to keep the sun out.

 - Painting training room (where Club Jr and other groups meet), installing new training electronics including a Smart TV, Screen, Overhead LCD, etc.

-- Expand size of Room 104 by knocking down the wall between 104 and 105, replace glass in windows, paint walls, replace carpet with commercial grade (But pretty:)) flooring that is more sanitary and easy to maintain, replace lighting with more current eco-friendly lighting, install storage cabinetry.
+- Expanding the size of Room 104 by knocking down the wall between 104 and 105, replacing glass in the windows, painting the walls, replacing the carpet with commercial grade -But pretty flooring that is more sanitary and easy to maintain, replacing lighting with more current eco-friendly lighting, and installing storage cabinetry.

 - We'll be taking bids for the 1980 light fixture!
 The Waiting Room will look and feel like a mini-Panera with new couches, work cubbies and activity area for siblings.

 This is a very exciting time and we look forward to it all being completed!
 Hopefully this is Phase I. Our goal is to update the Main Office area and staff work areas in Phase 2.

 2016/2017 social skills groups

 If you are interested in your child participating in a group, please complete the application and submit it to Abigail Waite.
 She will confirm receipt of your application.
 You will hear from a Group Coordinator within 2-3 weeks if a placement is available.
 Also, an intake/assessment may be required for some clients before the start of groups.
 We will notify each family if this will be needed and schedule an appointment with a licensed therapist here at our Johnston location.